fwip/mtg_pronouns/reworded_cards.md

 Enchanted creature doesn't untap during its controller's untap step.

-At the beginning of the upkeep of enchanted creature's controller, they may discard a card at random.
-If they does, untap that creature.
+At the beginning of the upkeep of enchanted creature's controller, that player may discard a card at random.
+If they do, untap that creature.

 Arboria 2GG
 ---------------

 **World Enchantment**

-Creatures can't attack a player unless they cast a spell or put a nontoken permanent onto the battlefield during their last turn.
+Creatures can't attack a player unless that player cast a spell or put a nontoken permanent onto the battlefield during their last turn.

 Archive Trap 3UU
 ---------------